yy502/inkscape-laserpecker/README.md

 [中文介绍点此处](README_CN.md)

 # LaserPecker Extension for Inkscape
-This is a Gcode generator extension for Inkscape, tailored for LaserPecker L1, Pro and LP2.
-The LaserPecker App has a built-in Gcode converter with capability of line-filling, which is pretty easy to use.
-This extension allows you to manually set power and speed beyond the App's limitations with Gcode values.
-(Hardware limitations still apply.
-Read on...)
+This is a Gcode generator extension for Inkscape, that will generate Gcode compatible with LaserPecker engravers.
+The LaserPecker App already has a built-in Gcode converter with capability of line-filling, which is pretty easy to use.
+Please consider using the built-in Gcode mode first.

 ## LaserPecker